IFT-Software/Helpful-Resources/README.md

 #### React
 - [React Documentation] - Official documentation of React
-- [React in 10 Hours] - An in-depth tutorial which covers Fundamentals, Hooks, Context API, React Router and Custom Hooks
+- [React in 10 Hours] - An in-depth tutorial to learn React
 - [React SSR with ExpressJS] - A tutorial for creating a server side rendered React App with ExpressJS

 #### NextJS